Dear reader of ADxS.org, please excuse the disruption.

 ADHD could also be described externally as extreme hypersensitivity of the stress systems.
 Nevertheless, even very extensive stress withdrawal is unlikely to be able to take place in such a way that appropriate participation in life remains possible.
 Preventing a person from ever experiencing stress again is almost impossible - and in some ways nonsensical.
 After all, stress is a fundamentally very healthy reaction (see: stress benefits).

 Furthermore, ADHD genes and additional chronic stress can together cause an increase in symptoms.
 A subclinical ADHD that reaches the severity of an ADHD disorder due to the addition of chronic stress would be conceivable.
-This picture is consistent with reports that the successful treatment of comorbid rhinitis in ADHD sufferers could significantly improve ADHD symptoms, or that the elimination of a food intolerance through an appropriate diet had the same effect.
+This picture is consistent with reports that the successful treatment of comorbid rhinitis in people with ADHD could significantly improve ADHD symptoms, or that the elimination of a food intolerance through an appropriate diet had the same effect.
 This may also be a key to understanding late onset ADHD.

 According to this mechanism, excessive and prolonged release of cytokines can contribute to a reduced sensitivity of immune cells to the anti-inflammatory effect of glucocorticoids.7 Cytokine pathways such as p38 MAPK also cause an interruption of glucocorticoid-receptor communication.89